What Are They?

 During this session, we assess each mole with a dermoscope, taking digital pictures to determine whether any cancerous lesions or moles are present.
 If cancer is suspected, we will do a shaving (biopsy) or a partial or complete removal, and send it for lab testing.
 If it comes back positive, meaning it is cancerous, the entire mole and area around it need to be removed to get rid of the dangerous cells.

 Other treatments to remove moles, skins tags and other lesions include:

 - Cutting it off (surgical excision).
 Skin tags may be snipped off with a scalpel or surgical scissors.
 Some moles can be “shaved” off flush with the skin.
 Other moles may have cells that go underneath the skin, so your doctor might make a deeper cut to remove the entire mole and prevent it from growing back.
 This treatment is carried out under local anaesthetic to reduce discomfort and may require stitches.

 - Freezing it with liquid nitrogen.
 Your doctor will swab or spray a small amount of super-cold liquid nitrogen on the area.
+The damaged cells are removed and replaced by healthier cells.
 You might have a small blister after treatment, but this will heal on its own.

-- Burning it off (cautery).
+- Burning it off (with cautery).
 An electric current passes through a wire that becomes hot and is used to burn off the upper layers of the skin.
 You may need more than one treatment.
 The heat helps prevent bleeding.